toyray/re-stuff/automating-IOLI-crackme0x02/vivisect/README.md

 # Introduction
 [Vivisect](https://github.com/vivisect/vivisect) is an analysis framework for PE and ELF binaries.
-There isn't much documentation outside the source code, so from poking around, there appears to several tools, namely:
+There isn't much documentation outside the source code, so from poking around, there appears to be several tools, namely:

 1. vivisect - GUI, CLI for static analysis and emulation
 2. vdb - GUI debugger using Vtrace under the hood